-(i) Code of Conduct: -
+(i) Code of Conduct:

 The Company has adopted a code of conduct for its Directors and designated Senior Management Personnel.
 All the Board Members and Senior Management Personnel have agreed to follow compliance of code of conduct.
-The code has been posted on the Company's website at https://euro7000. com.
+The code has been posted on the Company's website at www.euro7000.com.

-(j) Management Discussion Analysis and (MD&A) Report: -
+(j) Management Discussion and Analysis (MD&A) Report: